BrunoYoshioka/minhas-financas-app/README.md

 ## Available Scripts

+Note: This front-end application depends on the execution of the API (Application Programming Interface) available at [https://github.com/BrunoYoshioka/minhasfinancas-api](https://github.com/BrunoYoshioka/minhasfinancas-api)<br />

-In the project directory, you can run:
+In the project directory, you can run it via console:

 ### `yarn start`